davidcralph/umi-log/README.md

 **Note**

-I do *not* the icon used, and this module is *not* affiliated with the Love Live! project.
+I don't the icon used, and this module is not affiliated with the Love Live! project.